 When I first met Therese O'Connor in September of 1988 the first "new" Cancer Center at RGH was just opening.
-She was the first social worker and I was the first nurse manager.
-We had 2.5 medical oncologists, 1.5 radiation oncologists, 5 chemo nurses, 2 radiation nurses and Therese.
-Fast forward to 2018, our Lipson Cancer Institute has 13 medical oncologists, 5 radiation oncologists, 11 APPs, 30 chemo nurses, 5 radiation nurses, and a multitude of support staff, totaling 140 Cancer Center team members at 2 sites and Therese.
+She was the first Social Worker and I was the first Nurse Manager.
+We had 2.5 Medical Oncologists, 1.5 Radiation Oncologists, 5 chemo nurses, 2 Radiation nurses and Therese.
+Fast forward to 2018, our Lipson Cancer Institute has 13 Medical Oncologists, 5 Radiation Oncologists, 11 APPs, 30 Chemo nurses, 5 Radiation nurses, and a multitude of support staff, totaling 140 Cancer Center team members at 2 sites and Therese.
 I once asked Therese if she had any idea of how many patients she works with annually and we couldn't come up with a way to figure this out.
 Then I realized, Therese probably touched each one of our active patients at one time or another.

-We work in an environment where cancer evokes so many feelings and fears.
-It makes the strongest of us vulnerable, and many times takes us down at the knees.
-It is daunting, it overwhelms, it makes mortality a reality.
-The one constant in our patients' lives, as well as our lives at Lipson Cancer Institute was Therese.
+We work in an environment where Cancer evokes so many feelings and fears.
+It makes the strongest of us vulnerable, it many times takes us down at the knees, it is daunting, it overwhelms, it makes mortality a reality.
+The one constant in our patient's lives as well as our lives at Lipson Cancer Institute was Therese.